Air University (United States Air Force): Postwar era

 Classes began at the Air War College and the Air Command and Staff School on 4 September 1946, fulfilling the "dream for education in airpower" of most post-war AAF leaders and planners.
 The Air Tactical School, the junior officer PME program of the AU educational system, began classes at Tyndall in January 1947.
 Later that year, the Royal Canadian Air Force sent its first group of students to the two-week indoctrination course at Maxwell.
 With Secretary of War Robert P. Patterson as the guest speaker, the Air War College and the Air Command and Staff School conducted a combined graduation ceremony for 185 senior and field grade officers.

 As a result of the National Security Act of 1947, the United States Air Force became a separate and independent branch of the U.S. military on 18 September 1947.
 In keeping with the Air Force's new status, Headquarters, U.S. Air Force (HQ USAF) redesignated Maxwell Field as Maxwell Air Force Base on 13 January 1948.

 On 12 July 1949, HQ USAF established the Air University Human Resources Research Institute.
 It was one of three USAF field agencies created to conduct research on the human factor in Air Force planning and operations.
 Air University established the 3894th AU School Squadron to provide administrative support to Air Force instructors and students at the various service schools operated by the Army, Navy, and Marine Corps.

 The USAF Historical Division relocated to Maxwell AFB from Washington, DC in September 1949 and became a part of the Air University Library.
 The combined activity is now known as the Air Force Historical Research Agency (AFHRA).

 Academic degrees and accreditation

-The Air University is accredited by the Commission of Colleges of the Southern Association of Colleges and Schools (SACS), and is authorized to grant the following degrees:
+Air University is accredited by the Commission of Colleges of the Southern Association of Colleges and Schools (SACS), and is authorized to grant the following degrees: